Samsung/Universum/doc/guide.rst

 .. note::

-    For Git SCM to work automatically, PUSH notifications should be set up in your repository settings.
+    For Git SCM to work automatically, PUSH notifications should be set up right in your repository settings.
     Please refer to the following `official guide <https://plugins.jenkins.io/git/#push-notification-from-repository>`__ on managing such triggers.